Physics 207 - University Physics

 session that is part of your class schedule).
 Your recitation grade will be determined by your TA based on

-your participation, preparedness, and active contributions in the recitation sessions,
+your participation, preparedness, and active contributions in the recitation sessions.
+Rough Chapter Schedule

 This course brings together physics and math concepts in